The Ornaments “Would It Kill You To Kiss Me Under The Mistletoe?” (2023)

 Buy: Bandcamp

 Mike and Lance (The Ornaments) are back… and dammmmn.
 This shit is dark.
-Funny, and dark.
+Funny and dark.
 The song is a story about crashing in a plane on Christmas Day.
 The sweet guitar picking doesn’t lull you to comfort for very long, shit gets dark quick.
-The cabin fills with smoke, he buys inflight wifi to tell his love goodbye.
-However, there is a nice balance, as with the gallows humor found in the line: “meanwhile i thumbed through my phone to find a song, a christmas song, a burl ives song / that’s good to die to.”
-The narrator goes through the entire crash, in a slow motion mix of bemusement and wry observations.
+The cabin fills with smoke, and he buys in-flight wifi to tell his love goodbye.
+However, there is a nice balance, as with the gallows humor found in the line: “meanwhile i thumbed through my phone to find a song, a Christmas song, a burl ives song / that’s good to die to.”
+The narrator goes through the entire crash in a slow-motion mix of bemusement and wry observations.
 I would love to know more about how this song came about…

 Bottom Line: The Ornaments’ dark humor is a welcome break from the sugary sweet songs that dominate the holiday.